-Curated by James Putnam, Force of Nature features artists: Antti Laitinen, Janet Laurence, Iyvone Khoo and Cameron Robbins.
-Laurence will exhibit a video piece titled The Persistence of Nature, 2016.
+Curated by James Putnam, Force of Nature features Janet Laurence, Antti Laitinen, Iyvone Khoo, and Cameron Robbins.
+Laurence exhibits a 2016 video work titled The Persistence of Nature.

-See Ikon website for streaming details and more information here.
+See Ikon website for streaming details, and for more information head here.

-The exhibition displays works by various artists from Denmark, Sweden, Hong Kong, Japan, USA and Australia – many who therefore have traveled halfway around the globe to work with our local plants.
-This means that the exhibition both pulling threads for global issues and relate to Rønnebæk Holm’s own framework and local roots.
+The exhibition displays works by various artists from Denmark, Sweden, Hong Kong, Japan, USA, and Australia, many of whom have traveled halfway around the globe to work with local plants.
+Consequently, the exhibition examines global issues, while relating to Rønnebæk Holm’s own framework and local roots.

-Laurence will exhibit alongside: Watanabe Koichi, Yukiki Iwatani, Yeung Lin On, Camilla Berner, Wai Yi-Lai, Åsa Sonjasdotter and Karin Lorentzen
+Laurence exhibits alongside Watanabe Koichi, Yukiki Iwatani, Yeung Lin On, Camilla Berner, Wai Yi-Lai, Åsa Sonjasdotter, and Karin Lorentzen.

 Exhibition runs July 1 to September 24.
-More information here!
+For more information head here.

-Country Arts South Australia has partnered with numerous regional galleries to present a touring exhibition by James Dodd, titled Shed Wizard.
-In partnership with Tatiara District Council, Shed Wizard will launch at Walkway Gallery in Bordertown on Saturday, July 1 and will run till August 26.
-Dodd will exhibit the Painting Mill as part of the touring exhibitions Painting Mill demonstration at Walkway Gallery from 11am July 2nd.
+Country Arts South Australia has partnered with numerous regional galleries to present Shed Wizard, a touring exhibition by James Dodd.
+In partnership with Tatiara District Council, Shed Wizard will launch at Walkway Gallery in Bordertown on Saturday July 1, and will run till August 26.
+Dodd will exhibit his Painting Mill project as part of the touring exhibition, with a demonstration at Walkway Gallery at 11am on July 2.

-He applies radical curiosity and invention to investigations of public space, plays with the idea of fantastic tools and the backyard as in important place to make art.
-A sense of adaptation and hybrid invention is especially present in his recent bicycle sculptures and more general art-machine outcomes.
+Dodd applies radical curiosity and invention to investigations of public space, and plays with the idea of fantastic tools and the backyard as in important place to make art.
+A sense of adaptation and hybrid invention is especially present in his recent bicycle sculptures and art-machines.

-Having spent a large period of time immersed in Australia’s street art movement of the early noughties he has since pursued a practice that borrows graffiti for gallery outcomes and hijacks conceptual pursuits for application at the edges of society, in suburbia or regionally.
+Having spent a large period of time immersed in Australia’s street art movement of the early noughties, Dodd pursues a practice that borrows graffiti for gallery outcomes, and hijacks conceptual pursuits for application at the edges of society.

-This selection of works includes vivid paintings, unusual bicycles, strange machines and candid videos.
-It brings this range of objects together to examine Dodd’s trajectory over the past decade or so and examines ongoing themes such as notions of social and political resistance; adventure and risk; and the hand-made contraption as a magical art device.
+In Shed Wizard, Dodd presents vivid paintings, unusual bicycles, strange machines, and candid videos.
+The exhibition brings this range of objects together to examine Dodd’s trajectory over the past decade or so, and examines ongoing themes such as notions of social and political resistance, adventure and risk, and the hand-made contraption as a magical art device.

-- Walkway Gallery, Bordertown, July 1 – August 26
+- Walkway Gallery, Bordertown, from July 1 to August 26

-- Murray Bridge Regional Gallery, Murray Bridge, September 1 – October 15
+- Murray Bridge Regional Gallery, Murray Bridge, from September 1 to October 15

-- Signal Point, Goolwa, December 8 – January 21
+- Signal Point, Goolwa, from December 8 to January 21